luizbgomide/sovereign/rules.md

 A wounded creature recovers HP by getting [Comfortable Sleep](#comfortable-sleep) and adequate food.
 Provided they are warm, fed, and comfortable, they regain HP each morning equal to their experience level, or equal to their HD if they are NPCs.

-Delvers are *not* confortable while sleeping in tents, outdoors, etc. It has to be a honest *bed*.
+Characters are *not* confortable while sleeping in tents, outdoors, etc. It has to be a honest *bed*.

 [Frail](#frail) creatures do not recover HP through natural healing.